Disclaimer: I do not own Naruto.

 She twisted the doorknob.

-She found her husband leaning against the side of his mahogany desk and a female she did not recognize standing a couple feet from him in a relaxed manner.
+She found her husband leaning against the side of his mahogany desk and a female she did not recognize standing a couple feet from him, relaxed.
 She noticed the look of surprise on Ryou's face, like he had been caught in the act...

 "Reika, this is my wife, Sakura.
 Sakura, this is Reika.
 She was recently employed here as one of the new general managers."

 Oh really?
 Sakura forced a smile as she shook the woman's hand.
-Her hair was a dark chestnut brown, and her blue eyes assessed her as their hands dropped.
+Her hair was a dark chestnut brown, and her blue eyes sparkled with mild interest as their hands dropped.

 "Ah, this is your wife," she remarked, raising a perfectly groomed eyebrow.
 "It's nice to meet you."